romilly/logseq-migration/README.md

 # logseq-migration

-Download and use local copies of assets in logseq after importing a file from roam.
+**Download and use local copies of assets in logseq after importing a file from roam**.

 Roam stores the assets (images, pdfs, mp3/4 files etc.) in the cloud.